Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 The following sections provide an implementation of the Metrics CLI tool.

-Here is a list of functionality points we should provide to the Metrics CLI tool:
+To simplify the deployment process, the Metrics CLI should have the following commands:

-- checking all the third-party CLIs necessary for the correct operation;
+- [Doctor command](#DoctorCommand) - a command used to check all third-party CLIs required for the deployment process available;
-- automatic creating and configuring of projects in gcloud, firebase and deploying it.
+- [Deploy command](#DeployCommand)- a command used to automatic GCloud and Firebase projects creating and deploying the Metrics applications.

 Let's take a look at the classes the Metrics CLI tool requires.

 ### CLI Wrappers

+Since the Metrics CLI uses the third-party CLIs to deploy the Metrics applications, we should implement classes used to interact with these CLIs.
-CLI wrapper classes are wrappers over the third-party CLIs functions.
-These classes encapsulate the CLI commands invocation.
+These classes should encapsulate the CLI commands invocation in its methods.

-The Metrics CLI tool has the following wrappers that used for the firebase deployment:
+To deploy the Metrics Web Application, we should have the following classes:

 - `FirebaseCliWrapper` used to work with firebase CLI;
 - `FlutterCliWrapper` used to work with flutter CLI;